 FOCUS ACTS 2017 – THE CRITERIA

 The Focus Acts Program promotes international development of young local artists.
-Eligible applicants are Austrian musicians from the genres Pop / Rock / Elektronik, new music, jazz & world music that have been selected as part of the activities of Austrian Music Export by international juries and festivals.
-Criteria for funding include the presence of international structures and business partners (Booking, label, distribution, promotion, management) and a coherent export concept.
+Eligible applicants are Austrian musicians from the genres pop, rock, electronic music, contemporary classical music, jazz & world music that have been selected as part of the activities of Austrian Music Export by international juries and festivals.
+Criteria for funding include the presence of international structures and business partners (booking, label, distribution, promotion, management) and a coherent export concept.
 Applicants must at the time of submission have at least ten international concerts arranged for the subsidized tour period.
 A travel fee of a maximum of EUR 5,000 can be applied for per act/solo artist/ensemble.
 The next call will be held in the fall of 2017.